 Registration.
 Candidacies become official in July 2026, forcing the right to commit as its field stays fractured.

-The Brazil right 2026 campaign is opening with a striking problem: the movement’s most electable figure cannot run, and the family that gave it a name is tangled in the courts.
-As candidacies become official this month, the opposition still has no clear champion.
+The Brazil right 2026 campaign opens with a striking problem.
+The movement’s most electable figure cannot run, and the family that gave it a name is tangled in the courts.

 Brazil’s Right Enters 2026 Without Its Strongest Card on the Table.
 (Photo internet reproduction)